maliMirkec/personal-website/source/_posts/css-tabs-part-ii-accessibility.md

 date: 2016-11-01 08:39:30
 comments: true
 thumbnail: //res.cloudinary.com/starbist/image/upload/v1500706307/CSS-Tabs-part-II-Accessibility_hyc6zh.png
+description: Recently I've been writing about CSS tabs.
+Topic was surprisingly popular, gaining several thousand users to my page.
+What was even more surprising were comments about accessibility.
+I decided to investigate a little bit more and add accessibility to my solution.
 ---

 Recently I've been writing about [CSS tabs](https://silvestarbistrovic.from.hr/en/articles/how-to-make-tabs-using-only-css/).
 Topic was surprisingly popular, gaining several thousand users to my page.